-BullionByPost is proud to be one of only two companies that are authorised Royal Mint distributors.
+BullionByPost are proud to be authorised Royal Mint distributors.
 This agreement means that we can sell brand new bullion and proof coins from the mint to our customers, offering the highest quality gold and silver.
 We also sell a large range of older Royal Mint coins, bought from customers or auction houses; ideal for collectors.

 The Royal Mint operates from a refinery site in Llantrisant, South Wales.
 Read more about the history of the Royal Mint.

 The Royal Mint is one of the oldest coin producers in the world, and has existed in some form stretching back to the ninth century.
 By the 1270s a formal location in the Tower of London had been established and the organisation continued to be formalised for the next few centuries.
 Smaller mints were closed, and production centralised around London, though other mints did operate across the country.

 As the industrial revolution of the 18th and 19th centuries drove growth and technological refinement, and the British Empire continued to expand, the facility at the Tower was deemed too small to meet new requirements.
 A new location nearby at Royal Mint Court, Tower Hill was opened in 1809 to improve the production capabilities of the mint.
 Additional satellite mints were opened in countries across the colonies to further meet the huge demand the British Empire now had for coinage.
 Some of these mints, such as Australia’s Perth Mint, still operate to this day.

 As Britain prepared to decimalise its currency, and as the Royal Mint expanded to produce coins for international customers, the need for another new facility became apparent.